joefinlon/HydroViewer/README.md

 -	Initial code release

 ### HydroViewer2
+Version 2.2
+-	Added an image mode (imageMode=1) to display rejected particles (using 'image\_auto\_reject') in red --> The ability exists to make the conditions of this rejection flexible, including addition of an inter-arrival threshold value
+-	Improved binary representation of image data to use integer formats (now works with Python 3.x)
+-	Moved input parameters towards beginning of the script and cleaned up some statements
+-	Allows reading of particle data files that don't have rectangular/elliptical morphological parameters

 Version 2.1
 -	Added support for DMT probes (e.g., CIP, PIP)

 Version 2.0
 -	Initial code release